 element_at

-The element_at() function returns the element at a specified position in a target array based on the index.
-The syntax is as follows:
+The element_at() function returns the element at the specified position in the target array based on the index.
+Syntax:

 element_at(arr1, index)

-arr1must be of an array type.indexspecifies the position of the subelement to be obtained.
-It must be of the integer type.
+arr1must be an array.indexis the position of the subelement to be retrieved.
+It must be an integer.

 The return value is described as follows: